 The Truth About Entrepreneurship

-Here’s what’s ironic about entrepreneurship.
-At this point, I’ve interviewed well over 50 successful entrepreneurs on my podcast and not a single one of them has ever struck me as a big time risk taker.
+But at this point, I’ve interviewed well over 200 successful small business owners on my podcast and not a single one of them has ever struck me as a big time risk taker.

 Almost everyone that I’ve interviewed so far has taken a methodical and conservative approach to starting their businesses.
 And to put it succinctly, here’s what they do…